-3.9 This statement brings together all the gains and losses of the Norfolk Records Committee for the year and shows the aggregate movement in its net worth.
-The statement is likely only to show the surplus/deficit on the income and expenditure account.
+3.9 This statement brings together all the gains and losses of the Norfolk Joint Museums and Archaeology Committee for the year and shows the aggregate movement in its net worth.
+The statement is likely to only show the surplus/deficit on the income and expenditure account.
 If the Joint Committee had responsibility for fixed assets or pension arrangements, any valuation changes would be included in this statement.